TasvirChi/platform-install-packages/doc/rpm-chef-cluster-deployment.md

 ```

 ## Editing attributes.rb
-The properties of your cluster should be set here: `cookbooks/kaltura/attributes/default.rb`
+The properties of your cluster should be set here: `cookbooks/borhan/attributes/default.rb`
 When done editing, run:
 ```
-# knife cookbook upload kaltura
+# knife cookbook upload borhan
 ```

 ## Defining recipe run lists